-The differences between the provision (benefit) for federal income taxes and federal income taxes computed using the U.S. statutory tax rate of 21% were as follows:
+The differences between the provision (benefit) for federal income taxes and federal income taxes computed using the U.S. statutory tax rate of 21% were as follows (approximately):

-Year Ended April 30, 2022 2021 Federal income tax provision (benefit) based on statutory rate \$ (2,925,000) 21.0% \$ (2,601,000) 21.0% State income tax provision (benefit), net of federal taxes % - % Change in effective state tax rate - % - % Change in prior year estimate 717,000 (5.1)% 43,000 (0.3)% Increase (decrease) in valuation allowance 2,208,000 (15.9)% 2,558,000 (20.7)% Total tax provision (benefit) on income (loss) \$ % \$ %
+Year Ended April 30, 2023 2022 (Revised) Federal income tax provision (benefit) based on statutory rate \$ (1,599,000) 21.0% \$ (2,925,000) 21.0% State income tax provision (benefit), net of federal taxes -% -% Change in fair value of warrant liabilities (273,000) 3.6% % Change in prior year estimate (255,000) 3.4% 717,000 (0.3)% Prior year deferred tax adjustment 1,804,000 (23.7)% % Other nondeductible expenses 42,000 (0.6)% % Increase (decrease) in valuation allowance 281,000 (3.7)% 2,208,000 (20.7)% Total tax provision (benefit) on income (loss) \$ % \$ %

 The Company has assessed its tax positions and has determined that it has not taken a position that would give rise to an unrecognized tax liability being reported.
-In the event that the Company is assessed penalties and/or interest, penalties will be charged to other operating expense and interest will be charged to interest expense.
+In the event that the Company is assessed penalties and/or interest, penalties will be charged to other operating expenses and interest will be charged to interest expense.

-The Company operates exclusively in the United States and in various state jurisdictions but primarily in the states of Wyoming and Nevada.
-For both federal and state income tax purposes, the Company's fiscal 2019 through 2022 tax years remain open for examination by the tax authorities under the general three-year statute of limitations.
+The Company operates exclusively in the United States and in various state jurisdictions, primarily the states of Wyoming and Nevada.
+For both federal and state income tax purposes, the Company's fiscal 2020 through 2023 tax years remain open for examination by the tax authorities under the general three-year statute of limitations.
+However, due to the Company's federal net operating loss carryforward, the Internal Revenue Service has the ability to adjust this carryforward even if the losses were incurred in years that would otherwise be closed under the statute of limitations.